 Echeveria longissima E.Walther

-Echeveria longissima is a beautiful, succulent perennial with rosettes of green leaves with red margins.
-It has high level of red color to its leaves in good light.
-The leaves are up to 1.8 inches (4.5 cm) long and up to 0.8 inch (2 cm) wide.
-The bell shaped flowers are up to 1.2 inches (3 cm) long, light coral-red at base, pale greenish-yellow in middle and green at apex.
+Echeveria longissima is a beautiful succulent that forms rosettes of green leaves with red margins.
+It has a high level of red color to its leaves in a good light.
+The leaves are up to 1.8 inches (4.5 cm) long and up to 0.8 inches (2 cm) wide.
+Flowers are bell-shaped, up to 1.2 inches (3 cm) long, light coral-red at the base, pale greenish-yellow in the middle, and green at the apex.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).